cgascoig/isctl/openapi/docs/IamSecurityHolder.md

 HasResourcePermissions returns a boolean if a field has been set.

+### SetResourcePermissionsNil

+`func (o *IamSecurityHolder) SetResourcePermissionsNil(b bool)`

+ SetResourcePermissionsNil sets the value for ResourcePermissions to be an explicit nil

+### UnsetResourcePermissions
+`func (o *IamSecurityHolder) UnsetResourcePermissions()`

+UnsetResourcePermissions ensures that no value is present for ResourcePermissions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)